Broadcasting House: First phase

 The first phase consisted of the renovation of the original building, which was starting to show its age and needed structural repair, and a new wing to the east.

-In the old building the sloped "cat slide" slate roof was taken off and many of the rooms stripped back to their walls, although much of the Art Deco architecture was retained and preserved.
+In the old building, the sloped "cat slide" slate roof was removed and many of the rooms stripped back to their walls, although much of the Art Deco architecture was retained and preserved.
 Much of the work focused on the lower walls and ceilings, which did not include Art Deco features.
-The reception area was renovated to include a new desk, while retaining the message and statue as the attention piece.
+The reception area was renovated to include a new desk while retaining the message and statue as an attention piece.
 Many rooms had ceilings removed, such as the south tower, and new reinforcement joists were added.

 The new Egton Wing is roughly the same shape as the main building, with a modern design and window arrangement but retaining features such as Portland stone.
 Towards the rear a large block was created in the side, mirroring that created in the main building when the sloping roof was removed.

 The design of the extension, intended to equal the original in "architectural creativity", was carried out by MacCormac Jamieson Prichard.
-Construction was completed in 2005 and the refurbished Broadcasting House and the new Egton wing were opened by Queen Elizabeth II on 20 April 2006 as part of her 80th birthday celebrations.
+Construction was completed in 2005, with the refurbished Broadcasting House and new Egton wing opened by Queen Elizabeth II on 20 April 2006 as part of her 80th birthday celebrations.
 All areas of the Egton Wing were fully fitted out and completed by 2007.

 In 2012, it was announced by the then Director-General Mark Thompson that the Egton Wing would be renamed the 'John Peel Wing' to commemorate the late Radio 1 disc jockey, whom he described as a "great radio talent".
 Thompson described the wing as a "fitting tribute to a man who personified so much of what the BBC stands for".

 It houses BBC London, BBC Arabic Television and BBC Persian Television, together with the reception area for BBC Radio 1 and BBC Radio 1Xtra.